 - Fox News will use tech from Fortnite’s Epic Games to build it’s on-screen graphics.
 Read: THR

 - The tech used at CBS News for election night will include a 3-D augmented reality representation of the Senate.
 Read: THR

 While ABW tries to be global in how it presents access to TV shows, let’s be honest - the bulk of readership is Australian.
 If you’re in the US, it isn’t difficult to find election coverage.
 Turn on any TV channel and you’re going to find something.

 In Australia, interest in the US election is exceptionally high and there will be coverage on all of the local broadcasters.

-Free to air Commercial networks Seven, Nine, and Ten will each have their own local presenters and experts offering analysis.
+Commercial networks Seven, Nine, and Ten will each have their own local presenters and experts offering analysis.
 As will the ABC.
 But also… does anyone really want that?
 Unless there’s insight being offered into Australia’s relationship with the elections, it is just layering in an additional filter.
 I say go to the source - just watch the American coverage.
 US coverage will have deeper insights,

 It’s worth noting that while both Nine and Ten will have their local voices, they’ll also be taking coverage from overseas partners.
 Nine will carry CNN, while Ten (owned by ViacomCBS) will carry the CBS coverage.
 I’d expect to see more CNN and CBS on those channels than the media releases indicate.

 I understand SBS will take the feed from the US ABC network from 11am.

 Local broadcaster Sky News will have Australian Sky News presenters live from the US.
 Not sure why.
 But that’ll run all day.
 Also worth noting that Sky News is on free-to-air in some regional areas across Australia.